vschlemmer/closeit-flights/README.md

 Application description:
 -------------------------
-- the application connects to a <a href="http://stat-computing.org/dataexpo/2009/the-data.html">flight statistics page</a>, retrieves statistics from the year 1989 and computes an average delay of flights arriving to Los Angeles that have not been cancelled
+- the application connects to a <a href="http://stat-computing.org/dataexpo/2009/the-data.html">flight statistics page</a>, retrieves statistics from the given year and computes an average delay of flights arriving to the given airport that have not been cancelled

 System prerequisites:
 -------------------------